amitkgupta/boshv3/README.md

   ram: # Positive integer representing RAM in MB for each compilation worker
   ephemeral_disk_size: # Positive integer representing ephemeral disk size in MB for each
                        # compilation worker
-  vm_cloud_properties: # Optional, arbitrary hash of VM cloud properties
+  cloud_properties: # Optional, arbitrary hash of (VM) cloud properties
   network_type: # Either "manual" or "dynamic"
   subnet_range: # CIDR range of subnet into which compilation workers are deployed
   subnet_gateway: # Gateway IP of subnet into which compilation workers are deployed